geokolo/parser/README.md

 XML Document Parser PHP for laravel

 This package provides a simple way to parse XML to array.
-Many thanks to Laravie https://github.com/crynobone The package  laravie / parser as extended.
+Many thanks to @Laravie https://github.com/crynobone The package  laravie / parser as extended.
 It is possible now:

 <api>